Caryma Sa'd: Cannabis activism

 Sa'd co-founded 420 Cannabis Court, a pop-up outdoor cannabis-friendly lounge that existed during the 2020 COVID-19 lockdowns and hosted live comedy acts.
-From March 2020 to October 2021 she was the executive director of the Canadian branch of the National Organization for the Reform of Marijuana Laws (NORML).'
+It was held in the Anti-Displacement Garden of the Chinatown Centre, which caused conflict with neighbouring businesses and the not-for-profit arts collective Tea Base, which had created the garden for community use.
+From March 2020 to October 2021 she was the executive director of the Canadian branch of the National Organization for the Reform of Marijuana Laws (NORML).